-In partnership with the University Police Department, the SCSU Drug and Alcohol Resource Center sponsors numerous anti-drinking and driving educational programs.
-There are many opportunities for students to get involved in anti-drinking and driving programs and prevention activities.
-Please call (203) 392-5087 for more information or to get involved.
+In partnership with the University Police Department, the SCSU Drug and Alcohol Resource Center sponsors numerous alcohol and drunk driving prevention programs.
+There are many opportunities for students to get involved with the programs and prevention activities.
+Please call 203-39-5074 for more information about how to get involved.

-Drug and Alcohol Self-Help Groups
+Drug and Alcohol Self help Groups